thereiswaldo/jeremywalsh.ca/_drafts/predicting-canadian-university-cross-country-performances-course-analysis.md

 ![](https://miro.medium.com/max/3088/1*_TwofsNS872wbUS12ykKPQ.png "Grade Adjusted Pace by Strava")

 There are other rules of thumbs posted online, but most follow this trend.
-To utilize this I first
+The steeper the thill the slower the pace, with downhills being a little more complex.
+A very steep downhill puts a lot of stress on the body, and can be difficult to maintain pace.
+I'm expecting that the competitive athletes in these 5km-10km cross country races line up closer to the Minetti model on downhills, as the sample group for the Strava model likely utilized more recreational efforts where one may be more careful on a downhill.
+Either way I will utilize both models and see which fits the data better.

 \~\~\~ we want to take the gradients from the races and apply this translation to see how there time should be affected